Ms. Marvi Memon

 She is one of the first parliamentarians to have pursued public interest litigation in the superior judiciary and being petitioner for many record making verdicts related to flood management, air crashes, constitutional amendments, higher education and workers’ rights.
 She has written many research papers and articles on foreign affairs.
 She is the first parliamentarian of Pakistan to author parliamentary diaries “My Diaries” published in 2012.
 Her last assignment within parliament was Chairperson for the National Assembly Committee for Information, Broadcasting and National Heritage and Member of the Standing Committee of the National Assembly on Foreign Affairs.
 Her committee made record recommendations and published record reports in 15 months of her tenure to improve media management and media standards.
 Her strength is her close contact with grassroots, youth and discriminated populations of society in all provinces and territories of Pakistan as Pakistan’s most widely campaigning parliamentarian.
 Currently MNA Marvi Memon is serving as Chairperson of Benazir Income Support Program, with the status of Minister of State, since February 25, 2015.

-Two additional distinctions;
+Three additional distinctions;

 i) Speaker’s Democracy Award conferred by U.K Parliament.